HOME | JAPANESE |

 According to how each petal contacts with the center circle, we will compose a flower graphics as divided into following three cases.

-Calculating Eqs.(42), (48) or (48b), (49), (52) and (53), an example of shape of flower in the case of is obtained as shown in Fig.101.
+Calculating Eqs.(42), (48) or (48b), (49), (52) and (53), an example of shape of flower in the case of

 6.1.2 (ii) In the case that each petal contacts with the center circle with an arbitral width of phase angle of its circle